medo64/Cananka/USBmini/Hardware/Board/Cananka USBmini [C].md

-#### Configuration ####
+#### UART Configuration ####

-In order to configure Cananka USB/mini, one has to use MCP2221 Utility application (download from Microchip).
-In configuration, one MUST change GP1 designation to CLK_OUT.
-Optionally one can setup Required Current (500 mA), Descriptor ("Cananka USB/mini"), Manufacturer ("Josip Medved"), and check Enumerate with serial number.
-Later will allow you to have a separate serial port number for each of devices.
+In order to configure the device, one has to use MCP2221 Utility application (download from Microchip).
+In configuration, one MUST perform the following
+changes:

+    * GP1: 1 (CLK_OUT)

+The following changes are suggested:

+    * Required Current: 500 mA
+    * Descriptor: Cananka
+    * Manufacturer: Josip Medved
+    * Enumerate with serial number: Yes

+All other settings should remain default.